timotheeguerin/chronus/docs/cli.md

 Add a new change description

+Options:

+- `--since` Only compute changes since the specified branch.

 ## `chronus verify`

 Verify that the packages with changes from the `baseBranch` have all been described.

+Options:

+- `--since` Only compute changes since the specified branch.

 ## `chronus status`